 Luna: software for the analysis of sleep signal data

-Luna is freely available, open-source C/C++ software for manipulating and analyzing polysomnographic recordings stored as EDFs, with a focus on the sleep EEG.
-Primarily oriented around command-line scripting, we are developing various extensions, including a package (lunaR) for the R statistical package.
-Luna is actively under development: we welcome feedback and requests for functionality.
+Luna is an open-source C/C++ software package for manipulating and analyzing polysomnographic recordings, with a focus on the sleep EEG.
+Primarily oriented around command-line scripting (lunaC), we are developing various extensions, including a package for the R statistical package (lunaR).
+Luna is actively under development and we welcome feedback.

 The Luna package comprises a number of components, primarily:

 lunaC, a command-line interface to the Luna C/C++ library

 Both lunaC and lunaR are based on the same underlying Luna library: see the reference overview for detailed descriptions of Luna's commands.